end2endzone/end2endzone-hugo/jekyll-export/_posts/2015-02-15-hdhomerun-tv-dump-unleash-the-dvr-capabilities-of-your-free-to-air-live-tv-stream.md

 # HDHomeRun TV Dump

-<span style="line-height: 1.5;">*HdHomeRun TV Dump* is a [GUI](http://en.wikipedia.org/wiki/Graphical_user_interface) that installs over the native [HDHomeRun application](http://www.silicondust.com/support/downloads/) and allows owners to quickly take control over the free to air live TV stream.
-Implementing DVR capabilities on your computer becomes a easy as 1-2-3.</span>It is designed to make interaction with the device easy by automating as much as possible any task a user would like to execute.
+*HdHomeRun TV Dump* is a [GUI](http://en.wikipedia.org/wiki/Graphical_user_interface) that installs over the native [HDHomeRun application](http://www.silicondust.com/support/downloads/) and allows owners to quickly take control over the free to air live TV stream.
+Implementing DVR capabilities on your computer becomes a easy as 1-2-3.It is designed to make interaction with the device easy by automating as much as possible any task a user would like to execute.

 It's main features are:

-- <span style="line-height: 1.5;">Quicker &amp; easier to understand and install than other DVR solutions like [MythTV](https://www.mythtv.org/) and [Windows Media Center](http://windows.microsoft.com/en-CA/windows/products/windows-media-center).</span>
+- Quicker &amp; easier to understand and install than other DVR solutions like [MythTV](https://www.mythtv.org/) and [Windows Media Center](http://windows.microsoft.com/en-CA/windows/products/windows-media-center).
-- <span style="line-height: 1.5;">Auto-detection of existing HDHomeRun devices on the network.</span>
+- Auto-detection of existing HDHomeRun devices on the network.
 - Auto-detection of busy tuners.
 - Automatic selection of an available tuner for watching or recording a live TV stream.
-- <span style="line-height: 1.5;">Manual recording support.</span>
+- Manual recording support.
 - Scheduled recording support (enables DVR capabilities with the HDHomeRun)
-- <span style="line-height: 1.5;">Watch live TV streams.</span>
+- Watch live TV streams.

 *HDHomeRun TV Dump* should also work with devices that supports the MPEG4/H.264 video codec but this functionality is still untested.

-# <span style="line-height: 1.5;">Screenshots</span>
+# Screenshots

 \[gallery link="file" ids="721,724,727,726,729,725,730,736,732"\]

-# <span style="line-height: 1.5;">Download</span>
+# Download

 You can download *HDHomeRun TV Dump* by clicking on the following link: